Get all the latest data for Brittany & Normandy

 Could property prices jump again in Brittany & Normandy as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Brittany & Normandy is medium, concentrated in tight submarkets like central Rennes, well-connected Caen neighborhoods, and established coastal destinations.
+As of 2026, the likelihood of a broad price surge in Brittany & Normandy within the next 12 months is medium-low, but the likelihood of selective jumps in prime coastal towns is medium.

 Please also note that we regularly publish and update real estate price forecasts for Brittany & Normandy here.